ShahinSHH/CAE-Transformer/README.md

 <img src="https://github.com/ShahinSHH/CAE-Transformer/blob/main/Figs/cae-transformer.png" width="630" height="450"/>

 ## IMPORTANT
-<b>!!!
-The provided files are not released for reproduction purposes. !!!</b>
+<h4>!!!
+The provided files are not released for reproduction!!!</h4>

 The aim is to provide further insight into  the implementation of different parts of the proposed pipeline for those interested in developing a similar framework.